Sequoia Nagamatsu: Career

-Nagamatsu previously taught at the College of Idaho, Southern Illinois University, and the Martha's Vineyard Institute of Creative Writing.

-Aside from writing, Nagamatsu formerly co-edited Psychopomp Magazine alongside his wife and is an associate professor of English at St. Olaf College, where he teaches first-year writing and creative writing courses.
-He additionally joined the faculty of the low-residency MFA Program, the Rainier Writers Workshop, which is based at Pacific Lutheran University in Tacoma, Washington.
+He previously taught at the College of Idaho, Southern Illinois University, and the Martha's Vineyard Institute of Creative Writing.
+Nagamatsu is currently an associate professor of English at St. Olaf College, where he teaches first-year writing and creative writing courses.
+He also teaches for the Rainier Writers Workshop Low-Residency MFA Program at Pacific Lutheran University located in Tacoma, Washington.